Geremi: Cerro Porteño

 In 1996, Geremi received an offer from Cerro Porteño, which he took, after being scouted whilst playing for the Cameroon U21 national team in Brazil.
 Before Geremi arrived at Cerro Porteño, agent Pedro Aldave picked between Samuel Eto'o and Geremi to go to Paraguay and join the Asunción club.
 Geremi was 18 when he arrived at the club.

-In 1997, Geremi was teammates with compatriot Cyrille Florent Bella, the Uruguayan Ricardo Bitancort, Brazilian Felippe Ximenes, and Paraguayans Diego Gavilan, Jorge Martín Núñez, Paulo da Silva, Aldo Bobadilla and Roberto Fernandez in Cerro Porteno's team.
+In 1997, Geremi was teammates with compatriot Cyrille Florent Bella, the Uruguayan Ricardo Bitancort, Brazilian Felippe Ximenes, and Paraguayans Diego Gavilán, Jorge Martín Núñez, Paulo da Silva, Aldo Bobadilla and Roberto Fernández in Cerro Porteño's team.
 Geremi was the star of the title decider in Paraguay's 1997 Apertura Tournament, which Cerro Porteño lost.